Check out this slideshow to learn the food and drink traditions associated with New Orleans and Mardi Gras.

 Image Courtesy of PatOBriens.com

 This New Orleans' staple is often enjoyed during Mardi Gras as part of the local culture.
 The famed sandwich originated almost a century ago during a street car strike.
 Some former street car workers formed a sandwich shop and used cut potatoes and roast beef gravy for a sandwich.
 The sandwich concept still lives on in the city today.

-Learn how to make the ultimate po'boy with our tips and tricks!
+Learn how to make the ultimate po'boy!